pmichali/lazyjack/README.md

 ## How does this all work?
-Once the bare-metals systems have met the **prerequisites** shown below, you can create a configuration file for your topology, and then run Orca commands on each node to prepare and run Kubernetes.
+Once the bare-metals systems have met the **prerequisites** shown below, you can create a configuration file for your topology, and then run Lazyjack commands on each node to prepare and run Kubernetes.

-When done, you can use Orca commands to clean up the systems, effectively undoing the setup made and restoring the system to original state.
+When done, you can use Lazyjack commands to clean up the systems, effectively undoing the setup made and restoring the system to original state.